k-box/k-box/docs/developer/flags.md

 - `plugins`: this feature is about a [plugin system](./plugins/plugins.md)

+_temporary flags for A/B testing_

+- `home_projects`: Make the Projects page the default route after the user login
+- `home_recent`: Make the Recent page the default route after the user

 ## Enable a feature flag

 Flags can be enabled at runtime using the `flags` command.
 Once enabled a flag state is persisted in the database.